Is Kuala Lumpur Safe? A Detailed Safety Guide for Travelers and Expats

 Road Safety

 Kuala Lumpur (and many cities in Malaysia) isn’t pedestrian-friendly at all.
-The city planning isn’t great, and walking in some areas.
+The city planning isn’t great, and walking in some areas can be a hassle.
 Sometimes, there’s no proper crosswalk, or you’ll find yourself stuck trying to cross a busy street with no clear way across.
 Motorcycles can also come out of nowhere, even on sidewalks, so you really need to stay alert.

 Driving in KL isn’t much better.
 Roads can feel chaotic and confusing.
 If you miss a junction, it might take a while to find a U-turn or a way back.
 And traffic, especially during peak hours, can get really bad.